flutter/website/src/get-started/flutter-for/ios-devs.md

 create a native platform integration, or use an [existing plugin][], such as [`url_launcher`][].

-### How do I pop back to the iOS native viewcontroller?
+### How do I pop back to the iOS native ViewController?

 Calling `SystemNavigator.pop()` from your Dart code invokes the following iOS code: